Bradders81/ms2-memory-game/README.md

 **Bootstrap** has been used to create the grid system, the modal, start and reset buttons, these have however, been customised by me using CSS.

-**Google Fonts:**  As noted above, the fonts for this project are from Google Fonts.  the import at the top of the CSS file was copied from Google Fonts.
+**Google Fonts:**  As noted above, the fonts for this project are from Google Fonts.
+The import at the top of the CSS file was copied from Google Fonts.

-**Mail Icon:** The email icon in the footer is from FontAwesome
+**Mail Icon:** The email icon in the footer is from FontAwesome.

 The idea of putting all my JavaScript code inside a DOMContentLoaded event listener was taken from a tutorial I watched on making a card pairs memory game on YouTube by YouTuber, Ania Kubow.
 The link to the video is [here](https://www.youtube.com/watch?v=tjyDOHzKN0w).